KlimLe/ML4B-Stock-Prediction/README.md

 Unfortunately, these measures did not resolve the issue, likely because the RoBERTa model requires significant memory.
 As an alternative, we made our app available on Hugging Face, with the trade-off being that the visual presentation cannot match the appearance on Streamlit.

+The Colab file contains two cells.
+The first cell creates a streamlit app using the %%writefile app.py command.
+To deploy the app, follow these steps:
+- Run the first cell to write the Streamlit app code to app.py.
+Run the second cell to start the deployment process.
+This cell ensures that all tunnels are properly set up.

+Important Note:
+We use this approach due to the limited capacity of Streamlit Cloud, which can sometimes lead to instability.
+By utilizing Colab, we can ensure a higher level of stability for running our Streamlit app.

+If you encounter any issues, such as connection errors or other types of errors, follow these steps:
+- Rerun the second cell.
+This will kill any existing tunnels and attempt to re-establish a new connection.
+- If the problem persists, rerun the second cell again until the connection stabilizes and the app runs smoothly.

 #### 4.6 Ethics
 - Ethical assesment should explore whether the use of prediction models could potentially destabilize financial markets.
 Widespread use among market participants could lead to self-fulfilling prophecies and increased market volatility.